erayd/libec-doc/chapters/records.md

 Create a new record.
 Returns a pointer to the new record, or NULL on failure. `key` must be a NULL-terminated string.

+Records created with `ec_record()` must be freed using `ec_record_destroy()` once they are no longer required, unless they are attached to a certificate.
+All records attached to a certificate are automatically freed when the certificate is destroyed.

 `flags` is used to set additional metadata on the record, according to the following table:

 Flag|Meaning